Tennis-Osaka finds support after decision to skip press at French Open

 She has in the past used her platform and considerable press attention to highlight issues of police violence and racial inequality.

-The claycourt Grand Slam, which runs from Sunday to June 13, has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
-She has not gone past the third round in her four appearances.
+The French Open, which starts on Sunday, has never been a happy hunting ground for Osaka, who skipped the event last year amid the COVID-19 pandemic.
+She has not got past the third round in four appearances.

 The French tennis federation FFT, which organises the major, told Reuters it would make “no comment for now”.